48 Hay Street, Little Orchard

 History of the Ancient Close

-The plot for No 48 was the front part of an ancient close, belonging to Cheyney Manor, which had been owned by the Cheyney family from 1248 and had descended by marriage to members the Verney family; notably Lord Willoughby de Broke.
-At the time of Enclosure 1808-1817 de Broke is noted as the owner of the ancient close and as part of the Enclosure Award he was allotted 0a 0r 6p of freehold land taken from Hay Street and added onto the front of his old close.
-The new allotment of land was described as having an allotment to the Earl of Hardwicke on the north, old inclosure of Lord Willoughby de Broke on the east, allotment to John Mabbott on the south and on the west North Brook End Road [sic].
+The plot for No 48 was the front part of an ancient close, belonging to Cheyney Manor, which was owned by the Cheyney family from 1248 and had descended by marriage to members of the Verney family; notably Lord Willoughby de Broke.
+At the time of Enclosure 1808-1817 de Broke is noted as the owner of the ancient close and as part of the Enclosure Award he was allotted 0a 0r 6p of freehold land (Allotment 19) taken from Hay Street and added onto the front of his ancient close.
+The small new allotment of land was described as having an allotment to the Earl of Hardwicke on the north, old inclosure of Lord Willoughby de Broke on the east, allotment to John Mabbott on the south and on the west North Brook End Road [sic].
 The Enclosure Map does not show any buildings on this land.

 In 1829 de Broke sold the Manor and Estate to Joshua Lilley of Bassingbourn.
 By the time of the Tithe Apportionment in 1839 there is a cottage on the plot, which extends to 0a 3r 13p and the tenant was Charles Charter senior and the owner was Joshua of Lilley of Bassingbourn.
 When George Lilley, son of Joshua, sold the estate in 1859 this cottage and garden were Lot 10 and the tenant was Susan Charter, widow of Charles.
 The extent of the land was still shown as 0a 3r 13p.